fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 ![Updated Traefik dashboard](images/traefik-dashboard-after-storeapp-deployment.png)

 2. Going to http://localhost will display the main page.
-Internal server-server communication does not rely on Traefik, therefore Index.cshtml.cs has no changes (server communication still relies in Service Fabric)
+Internal server-server communication does not need to rely on Traefik, therefore Index.cshtml.cs does not need any change (server communication still relies in Service Fabric)

 3. Going to http://localhost/StoreLocation will display the Store locations page, pulling data from /api/location instead of Service Fabric internal URL.
 Browser communications now rely on Traefik routing (even though http://localhost:8560/api/location still works locally)

 If openning http://localhost displays a different page or you have Traefik deployment errors make sure you don't have an application already listening on port 80 (default IIS installation does that) and 8080.

 ### Routing used in this example

-As metioned before, Service Fabric Traeffik extension will use the routes defined in the ServiceManifest extension to identify which routes should be mapped to the specific service.
+As metioned before, Service Fabric Traeffik extension will use the routes defined in the service manifest extension to identify which routes should be mapped to the specific service.
 In our case we defined that:

 - if the url starts with "api/location" (after the dns) the request should be binded to the location api
 - if the url starts with "api/product" the request should be binded to the product api